tianon/wishlist/remarkable.md

 - support for multiple users (each with their own files or with shared/collaborative files)

+- a way to switch pages with the stylus/pen instead of my finger (explicit buttons would be nice)

+- oh my gosh, an optional spell checker (what??)

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)